Methodology — How InflowScan Tracks Crypto ETF Flows

 2. FlowScore — 0 to 100, per asset

 FlowScore is a daily composite score for each tracked asset (BTC, ETH, SOL, XRP).
-It blends five engines into a single 0–100 number, with 50 as a neutral midpoint.
-It is calculated once per day by db/cron/calculate-flow-scores.php after the previous session's flows have settled.
-The five engines and their default weights:
+It blends five input dimensions into a single 0–100 number, with 50 as a neutral midpoint, and is recomputed once per day after the previous session's flows have settled.
+The five dimensions, in plain English:

-The composite also drives a market-state label from the ETF and Price engines: Confirmation (both strong), Accumulation (flows leading price), Divergence (price leading without flow support), Distribution (both weak), and Transition for the in-between cases.
-The label is a shorthand for what the data is doing — it is not a recommendation.
+The composite also drives a plain-English market-state label: Confirmation (flows and price aligned and strong), Accumulation (flows leading price), Divergence (price leading without flow support), Distribution (both weak), and Transition for the in-between cases.
+The label is shorthand for what the data is doing — it is not a recommendation.

 3. Premium / discount — what it tells you